A Multi-Agent Reinforcement Learning Framework for Public Health Decision Analysis: Methodology

 \subsection{Simulation Model}

-The disease progression of HIV is tracked through the compartmental simulation model developed in \cite{tatapudi2022evaluating}.
-An overview of this compartmental simulation is provided in the simulator of Figure \ref{fig:ma_overview_diagram}.
+The disease progression and transmission of HIV is simulated through the compartmental simulation model developed in \cite{tatapudi2022evaluating}.
+An overview of this compartmental simulation is provided in Figure \ref{fig:compartmental_model}.
 The model encompasses four stages within the care continuum: Unaware, Aware no ART, ART no VLS, and ART VLS.
 Each of these care continuum stages is further divided into five disease progression stages based on CD4 count: Acute, CD4 $> 500$, CD4 351-500, CD4 201-350, and CD4 $< 200$.
 Additionally, the model includes compartments for individuals who are susceptible to infection and those who have succumbed to the disease, resulting in a total of 22 compartments.
 In the model, $\delta_{d}$ represents the diagnostic rate, $\rho_{d}$ represents the dropout rate, and $\gamma_{d}$ represents the rate of entry to care in disease stage $d$.
 Furthermore, the parameter $l$ signifies the proportion of individuals who are linked to care within three months of diagnosis.

-Table ~\ref{mixing_table} shows the various proportions of partnership mixing with the jurisdictional interaction category, as considered in \cite{tatapudi2022evaluating}.
-The highest interaction takes place within the same jurisdiction for all risk groups, heterosexual males ($HM$ ), heterosexual females ($HF$), and men who have sex with men ($MSM$).
-The proportion of interaction in other jurisdictions in the same state is divided equally among all the jurisdictions in that state.
-The out of state interaction is divided equally among all the remaining states that are being modeled.
+We model three transmission risk groups, heterosexual males ($HM$ ), heterosexual females ($HF$), and men who have sex with men ($MSM$).
+We modeled mixing across the transmission risk groups, and mixing across jurisdictions, using data specific to transmission risk groups.
+Details on input data, calibration, and model validation are presented in \cite{tatapudi2022evaluating}.
+In summary, each jurisdiction is a compartmental model with 66 compartments, with a mixing matrix modeling the sexual partnership mixing across jurisdictions.